 Select your organization in the organization switcher.

 Select the project you wish to integrate with a GitHub repository.

 Cypress GitHub app installation process

-Select the desired GitHub organization or account to integrate with your Cypress Dashboard organization.
+Select the desired GitHub organization or account to integrate with your Cypress Cloud organization.

-Choose to associate All repositories or only select GitHub repositories with your Cypress GitHub App installation.
+Choose which repositories to associate with the Cypress GitHub App.
+You can choose All repositories or Only select repositories. with your Cypress GitHub App installation.

 - Click the Install button to complete the installation.